 Science, Technology, Engineering and Mathematics (STEM) fields are crucial to Indiana’s present and future economy, and mastery of math is a building block for STEM success.
 Unfortunately, persistently low rates of math proficiency among Indiana’s K-12 students threaten Indiana’s ongoing economic vitality.
-We must find effective ways to address this alarming skills gap, especially for students of color and students from low-income families.
+We must find effective ways to address this alarming skills gap, especially for Black and Hispanic/Latino and students from low-income families.

 Over the past decade, Indiana’s K-12 academic performance in math, as measured by statewide assessments, has remained relatively flat and disappointingly lowFor example, in 2019, less than half of Hoosier students in grades 3-8 passed the math portion of ILEARN.
 These results were mirrored in Indiana’s 2019 results on the National Assessment of Education Progress (NAEP), otherwise known as the Nation’s Scorecard.
 Only 47% of Hoosier fourth graders and 37% of eighth graders demonstrated proficiency in math on NAEP.

-Even more troubling are disparities in these education outcomes, particularly for Black and Hispanic students as well as for students from low-income families.
-On the math portion of the 2019 ILEARN, for example, the passing rate for White students was 54.6% compared to 22.5% for Black students and 33.4% for Hispanic students.
+Even more troubling are disparities in these education outcomes, particularly for Black and Hispanic/Latino students as well as for students from low-income families.
+On the math portion of the 2019 ILEARN, for example, the passing rate for white students was 54.6% compared to 22.5% for Black students and 33.4% for Hispanic/Latino students.
 In addition, the passing rate for students who received free or reduced-price lunches was 33.4% compared to 61.7% for students from higher-income families.